eabglobal/juniper/README.rst

 .. code-block:: yaml

     functions:
-    router:                                         # Name of the lambda function (result in router.zip artifact)
+      # Name of the lambda function (result in router.zip artifact)
+      router:
-        requirements: ./src/router/requirements.txt.  # Path to reqs file
+        requirements: ./src/router/requirements.txt.
+        # Include these packages in the artifact.
         include:
-        - ./src/commonlib/mylib                     # Path for inclusion in code
+        - ./src/commonlib/mylib
-        - ./src/router_function/router.             # Path for inclusion in code
+        - ./src/router_function/router.

 Build it!